Hugo-RM/meowstro/README.md

 > The output directory is always `build/bin/Debug` or `build/bin/Release` depending on the build type, on all platforms.

+## Known Issues

+**Audio Synchronization:** There are known synchronization issues between the audio, game logic, and rendering that can cause the game to feel slow or off.
+Due to time constraints and other priorities, this issue remains unresolved.
+I (Hugo) will get back to it as soon as I feel like I have time to do so.
+This project will be worked on in the future with the goal of making the game good enough.

 ## Additional Tools Used in GitHub Actions

 - **cppcheck**